anusii/faiscli/README.md

 export FAIS_PASSWORD mysecret
 ```

-Or a private text file `private.json` in the user's `~/.config/fais/`
+Or a text file `config.json` in the user's `~/.config/fais/` directory
-directory (and be extra careful not to commit it into github -
+(and be extra careful not to commit it into github - .gitignore will
-.gitignore will ignore it for you):
+ignore it for you):

 ```
 {"username": "u1234567", "password": "mysecret"}